MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/ready.md

 **Management and monitoring​:** Create alerts and dashboards on metrics that are most important to your operations teams.

-License VMware eco-system solutions like vRealize Operations Manager and vRealize Network Insights.
+License VMware ecosystem solutions like vRealize Operations Manager and vRealize Network Insight.
 These solutions provide a detailed understanding of the Azure VMware Solution platform.

 Configure guest monitoring for virtual machines that run in Azure VMware Solution by following the hybrid documentation available for Windows and Linux.

-**Business continuity and disaster recovery:** Select a validated backup solution for the VMware Virtual Machines, such as Microsoft Azure Backup Server (MABS), or from our backup partners.
+**Business continuity and disaster recovery:** Select a validated backup solution for the VMware virtual machines, such as Microsoft Azure Backup Server (MABS), or from our backup partners.

 When working with Azure VMware Solution in both primary (protected) and secondary (recovery) sites, use VMware Site Recovery Manager.